mainmatter/mainmatter.com/_posts/2020-05-29-how-to-improve-the-accessibility-of-your-app.md

 ### Enter should submit your form

-Another thing to keep an eye out for, is that you can submit the form just using your keyboard.
+Another thing you should always check is being able to submit the form using just the keyboard.
 Especially when developing an Ember app, you may implement forms that don't include an actual `form` element.
-Wether that's the case or not, at least the submit button should respond to `Enter`, and why not... even the other fields.
+Whether that's the case or not, at least the submit button should respond to `Enter`, and why not... even the other fields.

 This is by no means a comprehensive list, there are other accessibility considerations to have in mind when working with forms, such as making sure